Amalfi-Festival/amalfi-festival-org/_classes/choral-tour.md

 - Celebrate the 4th of July with a memorable concert --- **Independence Day Americana** --- with  Broadway hits, patriotic songs, and spirituals in the enchanting gardens of the Palazzo Mezzacapo --- a much anticipated evening for  our Italian audiences!

-Tour renowned cultural landmarks and stunning landscapes:
+Travel to renowned cultural landmarks and stunning landscapes:

 - Explore  this  magnificent  area   of  the Mediterranean,  where for centuries artists and musicians have come for inspiration and to soak up the beauty --- from the lush vineyards and terraced lemon groves to the rocky buffs and vivid sea.
 Visit some of the world's most dramatic sights: the haunting excavations of Pompeii, the magical island of Capri, the majesty of Ravello's villas, and more.